YahavHadad/aws-async-message-processor/README.md

 ## Notes for evaluators

 - The design intentionally balances production patterns with Free Tier constraints.
-- Local Terraform state is a practical fallback here due to account SCP restrictions around public-access-block API calls on S3.
-- If policy permits, switching to S3+DynamoDB backend is straightforward.
+- Terraform state is managed remotely with S3 and protected with DynamoDB state locking for safe concurrent operations.